RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab01/README.md

 **Credentials:**

-Your username is your asigned user number.
+Your username is your assigned user number.
 For example, if you are assigned user number **1**, your username is:

 ```bash
 user1